DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Selector('.container').parent(1).nth(0).find('.content').withText('yo!').child('span');
 ```

+In this example the selector:
-Finds the second parent (parent of parent) of `.container` elements.
-Peeks first element in the matching set.
+1. finds the second parent (parent of parent) of `.container` elements;
+2. peeks the first element in the matching set;
-Then, in that element, finds elements that match the `.content` selector.
-Filter them by text `yo!`.
+3. in that element, finds elements that match the `.content` selector;
+4. filters them by text `yo!`;
-And in each filtered element, searches for a child with tag name `span`.
+5. in each filtered element, searches for a child with tag name `span`.

 ------